ChandlerRDill/Week9-Codepath-Assignment/README.md

 As of this writing, no unresolved questions have been raised.
 Although, to my surprise, as time goes on it appears an american IP has committed the most attacks on this honeypot.
 Port #23 has been the most popular port to attack as well.

 Included in this repo is a .gif of my admin-dashboard illustrating the attacks on my honeypot as well as the session details of the honeypot in .json format at that point in time.

+Edit: After checking back the following morning, I have had 2 malware payloads reported from dionaea's capture itself, a screenshot has been included to reflect this.